This section details the pipe/duct calculations and how each result is determined.

 .

-: Pipe diameter determines the surface area exposed toambient conditions
+Pipe Diameter: Pipe diameter determines the surface area exposed to

 , influencing heat transfer rates.Selected based on the parameters in the pipe sizing section of the